What are paginated reports in Power BI?

 Paginated reports are designed to be printed or shared.
 They're called paginated because they're formatted to fit well on a page.
 They display all the data in a table, even if the table spans multiple pages.
 You can control their report page layout exactly.
 Power BI Report Builder is the standalone tool for authoring paginated reports for the Power BI service.

 Here are some quick links if you're ready to get started:

 - Install Power BI Report Builder from the Microsoft Download Center

 - Tutorial: Create a paginated report

 - Sample Power BI paginated reports

-- Looking for information about Report Builder for Power BI Report Server or SQL Server Reporting Services?
-See Install Report Builder - Power BI Report Server instead.
+- Looking for information about Microsoft Report Builder for Power BI Report Server and SQL Server Reporting Services?
+See Install Microsoft Report Builder - Power BI Report Server instead.

 Paginated reports often have many pages.
 For example, this report has 563 pages.
 Each page is laid out exactly, with one page per invoice, and repeating headers and footers.